westonrobot/ugv_sdk/README.md

 |    Ranger Mini    |      -      |      Y      |  -   |  Y  |     Active     |

 **Important note:** The main branch of this repository supports all Scout variants and both V1 and V2 protocol.
 Earlier versions of the SDK can be found in v1.x and v2.x branch for V1 and V2 protocol support respectively.
-These two branches are not actively maintained any longer and only kept for reference.
+These two branches are not actively maintained any longer and are only kept for reference.

 * V1 Protocol: v1.x branch of scout_ros and ugv_sdk
 * V2 Protocol: v2.x branch of scout_ros and ugv_sdk